LouisLeNezet/autoCatDispenser/README.md

 ### Electonic

-For the cat dispenser to work you'll need:
+For the cat feeder to work you'll need:

 - Arduino board (a mini is sufficient)
 - A relay (easiest is a relay module)